anenadic/data-organisation-spreadsheets/_episodes/03-dates-as-data.md

 > - 1/1/31
 > - 1/1/99
 >
-> What year does Excel assumes for each of these dates?
+> What year does Excel assume for each of these dates?
 >
 > > ## Solution
 > > [Excel is using the years 29/30 as the cutoff for the century by default](https://docs.microsoft.com/en-us/office/troubleshoot/excel/two-digit-year-numbers) - dates before and including the year “29” will be treated as in the 2000s and year “30” and above in 1900s: